 When interest rates start to rise, make it a habit to put additional money into stocks with attractive interest prospects and savings accounts.
 You might also want to consider bond funds because the returns, no matter how minimal, will start to matter.
 All money invested smartly is better than money lying around idle.

 If you feel you aren't experienced enough to invest independently, speak with a financial counselor or your accountant to determine which kind of assets are best for your current economic circumstances and the amount of risk you're willing to take.
+You can also use various investment calculators on your own to see how much you could earn with your investing.

 Rework Your Pricing